 Entry into the Sixth Form requires a minimum of five GCSE/iGCSE passes at Level 6 or above.
+That this is not an unduly high bar reflects our Quaker ethos, students who can access the academic programmes we offer are welcome and most, if not all, of our Year 11 students will make this requirement with ease.
 Please note specific requirements for individual subjects shown in the table on page 5.